 Subject to the general control of the Minister and any directions or instructions given under the Public Sector Management Act 1994 section 32 by the Minister to the CEO, the CEO must carry out the administration of this Act.

-[Section 10 inserted by No. 3 of 2015 s.
+[Section 10 inserted: No. 3 of 2015 s.
 8.]

 11. Functions of CEO